 What is a cookie?

 Cookies are small text files that are sent to your computer when you visit a website.
-Cookies on Novartis web sites do lots of different jobs, like letting you navigate between pages efficiently, storing your preferences and generally improving your experience of a website.
+Cookies on Novartis Group company (Novartis) web sites do lots of different jobs, like letting you navigate between pages efficiently, storing your preferences and generally improving your experience of a website.

 Novartis sites can use some non-essential cookies.
-We do this to gain useful knowledge about how the sites are used so that we can keep improving them for our users, as well as for the purposes described below.
+We do not do this to track individual users or to identify them, but to gain useful knowledge about how the sites are used so that we can keep improving them for our users.
 Without the knowledge we gain from the systems that use these cookies we would not be able to provide the service we do.

 The types of cookies we use